jaydavis359/MS2-Culture-Night/README.md

 ## Features Left to Implement

-* More media content in the form of published interviews, video interviews, and also podcast / radio appearances.
+* More media content in the form of videos of past events, interviews with artists, and also podcast / radio links.
-* An on site purchase system, so that the visitor is not directed to an external website in order to purchase.
 * The option to change the written language of the page for non english speaking visitors.
+* Quciker loading times for the various media elements.

 ## Technologies Used